-The Board of Directors is composed of 3 executive directors, 4 proprietary directors, 9 independent directors and by one external director.
+The Board of Directors was composed of 3 executive directors, 4 proprietary directors, 6 independent directors and by one external director.

-While the structure of the Board of Directors is not proportionally equal to that of the Delegated Commission, it must be taken into account that all categories of directors are represented on the Delegated Commission and that one of the executive directors (Mr Manuel Polanco Moreno) has also the status of proprietary director
+While the structure of the Board of Directors was not proportionally equal to that of the Delegated Commission, it must be taken into account that all categories of directors (with the exception of "other external directors") were represented on the Delegated Commission and that one of the executive directors (Mr Manuel Polanco Moreno) has also the status of proprietary director.